 This is it, this is the three-point video system that literally every professional uses to capture a cinematic, professional-looking video interview.
 All you need are 3 light sources and let’s be honest, it is really not that difficult.
 So for your next video give it a go because anything less would make the shot look average and your content creation deserves better!

-Absolutely!
+Absolutely! ambient light or natural light is great for adding warmth and depth to the space.
 But just remember the rules we have set:

 - The key light must be front on and no direct light source shining onto our subject.